Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Introduction

-TLS~1.3 performs authenticated key establishment through a live protocol exchange in which certificate transmission, signature verification, and endpoint authentication all contribute to the cost of the handshake \cite{rfc8446}.
-In certificate-based deployments, those costs are shaped not only by the negotiated key-establishment mechanism, but also by the X.509 chain presented by the server and by the role of each certificate within that chain.
-Post-quantum migration in TLS should therefore be studied at the level of the authenticated protocol path rather than as a simple substitution of one signature primitive for another \cite{rfc8446,sikeridis2020}.
+TLS~1.3 performs authenticated key establishment through an interactive protocol exchange in which certificate transmission, signature verification, and endpoint authentication contribute to handshake cost \cite{rfc8446}.
+In certificate-based deployments, those costs depend on the negotiated key-establishment mechanism, the X.509 chain presented by the server, and the role of each certificate within that chain.
+Post-quantum migration in TLS therefore has to be studied at the level of the authenticated protocol path, where signature primitives are embedded in concrete certificate hierarchies and exercised under the timing constraints of the handshake \cite{rfc8446,sikeridis2020}.

-This perspective has become more relevant after the publication of NIST's first final post-quantum standards, including ML-KEM for key establishment, ML-DSA for digital signatures, and SLH-DSA as a stateless hash-based signature standard \cite{fips203,fips204,fips205}.
-These standards settle an important part of the primitive landscape, but they do not settle how those primitives should be deployed inside latency-sensitive protocols.
-In TLS, signature families are exercised through concrete certificate hierarchies, transmitted during specific handshake messages, and consumed under interactive client/server timing constraints.
-The resulting migration problem belongs to protocol engineering and PKI design as much as to primitive selection.
+This perspective has gained relevance after the publication of NIST's first final post-quantum standards, including ML-KEM for key establishment, ML-DSA for digital signatures, and SLH-DSA as a stateless hash-based signature standard \cite{fips203,fips204,fips205}.
+These standards define the primitive set considered here, but deployment choices inside latency-sensitive protocols remain protocol- and PKI-dependent.
+In TLS, signature families appear through certificate hierarchies, are transmitted in specific handshake messages, and are processed under interactive client/server constraints.
+The resulting migration problem belongs to protocol engineering and PKI design as well as to primitive selection.

-For that reason, the central design question in this paper concerns viability under placement.
-The issue is not only which post-quantum signature family is acceptable in principle, but which placements remain operationally plausible once TLS authentication is measured end to end.
-Under that reading, certificate-hierarchy design becomes part of the cryptographic migration problem itself.
+The central design question in this paper concerns viability under placement.
+The issue is which post-quantum signature placements remain operationally plausible once TLS authentication is measured end to end, given a fixed protocol implementation and a concrete certification hierarchy.
+Under that reading, certificate-hierarchy design is part of the cryptographic migration problem.